East Cornwall · PL14 · Cornwall Council East

 Why Liskeard is its own job.

-Conservation Area covers the historic centre including the granite-paved streets.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers the historic centre including the granite-paved streets.
 Bodmin Moor AONB lies to the north; significant edge-of-town residential development pressure on the A38 corridor.
 For new build specifically, parts of Liskeard sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Liskeard project as a PL14-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL14 parish brief as the design brief and the Liskeard application has somewhere to land.
+Whether the project is on Edwardian villas in the centre or further out toward Looe, the new build response is locally tuned.

 Planning note